awesomerank/awesomerank.github.io/lists/h4cc/awesome-elixir.md

 * [Introducing Elixir ](http://shop.oreilly.com/product/0636920030584.do) - A gentle introduction to the language, with lots of code examples and exercises by Simon St. Laurent and J. David Eisenberg (2013).
 * [Learn Functional Programming with Elixir](https://pragprog.com/book/cdc-elixir/learn-functional-programming-with-elixir) - Don’t board the Elixir train with an imperative mindset!
 To get the most out of functional languages, you need to think functionally (2017).
 * [Metaprogramming Elixir: Write Less Code, Get More Done (and Have Fun!)](https://pragprog.com/book/cmelixir/metaprogramming-elixir) - Thorough explanation on how to exploit Elixir's metaprogramming capabilities to improve your Elixir coding by Chris McCord (2015).
+* [Phoenix in Action](https://manning.com/books/phoenix-in-action) - builds on your existing web dev skills, teaching you the unique benefits of Phoenix along with just enough Elixir to get the job done.
+By Geoffrey Lessel (2017).
 * [Phoenix Inside Out](https://shankardevy.com/phoenix-book/) - The goal of this series is to enable you as a Confident Phoenix developer.
 There are 3 different editions to address varied needs of devs jumping into Phoenix.
 * [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) - The book provides introduction to functional and concurrent programming with Elixir by Dave Thomas (2014).
 * [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix) - Definitive guide to build web applications with the Phoenix framework by Chris McCord, José Valim and Bruce Tate (2015).